jmickle66666666/wad-js/doc/SPECS.md

 ## Scope of this project

-The aim of this app is to emphasize a great experience thanks to modern JavaScript features such as Workers, OffscreenCanvas, MediaSession, AudioContext, and more.
+This app will emphasize a great experience thanks to modern JavaScript features such as Workers, OffscreenCanvas, MediaSession, AudioContext, and more.

 wadJS will be at least capable of unpacking the following IWADs: doom.wad, doom1.wad, doom2.wad, tnt.wad, plutonia.wad, freedoom1.wad, freedoom2.wad, heretic.wad, and hexen.wad.
 More IWADs (Chex Quest, Strife, etc.) might be supported in the future.